claudecodeguide.dev

 Pricing$20/mo (Pro) or API costsFree (you bring your own API key)

 Model flexibility.
 Aider works with any model.
 Want to use GPT-4 for some tasks and a local Llama model for others?
-Aider does that.
+Aider handles that.
 Claude Code is locked to Claude.
+If model flexibility matters to your workflow, this is a real advantage.

-Cost control.
+Cost.
 Aider is free.
 You only pay for API tokens.
-If you already have an OpenAI or Anthropic API key, you can start immediately with zero subscription.
+If you already have an Anthropic or OpenAI API key, you start immediately with zero subscription.
+Depending on your usage patterns, this can be significantly cheaper than $20/month.

 Simplicity.
 Aider does one thing well: AI-assisted code editing.
-The learning curve is gentle.
-There's no skills, hooks, MCP, or agent framework to learn.
+There's no skills system, no hooks, no MCP, no agent framework to learn.
+If you want something you can be productive with in 10 minutes, Aider wins on this.

 Hackability.
-Fully open source, Python-based, easy to fork and customize.
-If you want to build your own workflows on top, Aider is more modifiable.
+Fully open source, Python-based, easy to fork and modify.
+If you want to build your own workflows on top of an AI coding tool, Aider gives you more surface area to work with.

 Context awareness.
 Claude Code automatically reads your project structure, package.json, configs, and CLAUDE.md.
-With Aider, you manually /add files to its context.
+With Aider, you manually /add every file to its context.
+On a large project, this is a real time sink.

 Tool ecosystem.
 MCP servers connect Claude Code to GitHub, Slack, Jira, databases, and more.
+I use this daily for things like creating GitHub issues directly from Claude without leaving the terminal.
 Aider works with files on disk.
-Period.
+That's its scope.

 Non-coder accessibility.
 Claude Code has a desktop app, web app, and IDE extensions.
-You can use it without ever touching the terminal.
 Aider is terminal-only.
+If you're a PM or designer who wants to use AI to build things, Claude Code has on-ramps that Aider doesn't.

 First-party support.
 Claude Code is built by Anthropic.
-It gets first access to new Claude features (computer use, extended thinking, agent teams).
-Aider implements them later, if at all.
+It gets first access to new Claude capabilities: computer use, extended thinking, agent teams.
+Aider implements them later if at all.

 You are...Use